rdmpage/inat_comp_2018/readme.md

 - remove `.module` keys from `state_dict` so model can be saved and read correctly
 - change `workers` from 10 to 8, and `batch_size` from 64 to 32.

+Once running, for larger data sets the program would quite complaining: `OSError: [Errno 24] Too many open files`.
+This can be fixed by finding out the system limit for open files (`ulimit -n`), which on my Mac was 256, then increasing that limit, e.g.: `ulimit -n 1024`

 ### Training